salrashid123/gcp_tokendistributor/gcloud_setup/README.md

 ### Provision

 Create a file called `secrets.json`.
-THis will contain the raw/unencrypted data that will be saved into firestore and returned back to the client.
+This will contain the raw/unencrypted data that will be saved into firestore and returned back to the client.

 The format of this file is a list of `Secrets` as defined by the tokenservice.proto file: